MidnightDreamerX17/skill20/Magic/README.md

 Memorization slots and spell energies are separate for each type of magic.
 For example, Cleric spells cannot be memorized into Wizard memorization slots, nor can Cleric spells use Wizard spell energies for spellcasting.
 A character with all four magic skill types would have quite a bit of bookkeeping to do.

 The number of memorization slots are always 2 higher than the number of spell energies for each circle.
-For example, if a character has the Wizard Potential and Wizard Power skills, and the *Spell Energies Per Day* table says that the character has 2 wizard spell energies of the 0th circle, then they have 4 wizard memorization slots for the 0th circle.
+For example, if a character has the Wizard Potential (INT) and Wizard Power (INT) skills, and the *Spell Energies Per Day* table says that the character has 2 wizard spell energies of the 0th circle, then they have 4 wizard memorization slots for the 0th circle.

 After eight hours of rest, all spell energies are regained, and the memorization slots can be changed once.
 It must be noted that *being woken up in the middle of the night* cancels the refreshment of spell energies.
-The Sorcery skill grants the possibility of further changes to memorized spells.
+The Sorcery (CHA) skill grants the possibility of further changes to memorized spells.

 Cleric and Druid spells must be memorized by praying to gods, nature, planes, elements, and the like.
 It is possible for the gods to disallow characters from memorizing certain spells into their Cleric and Druid memorization slots.